-The symposium “Building Empathy, Conquering Apathy” is the second event in a three-year plan to raise awareness of the intersections between human-rights violations, such as gender-based violence, discrimination, harassment, and bullying and the intersections of gender-identity, race, sexual orientation, and poverty.
+The symposium “Building Empathy, Conquering Apathy” launches May 17th, on International Day Against Homophobia, Transphobia and Biphobia.
+It’s the second event in a three-year plan to prevent and raise awareness of human-rights violations, such as gender-based violence, discrimination, harassment, and bullying at the intersections of gender-identity, race, sexual orientation, and poverty.

 WE STRIVE TO: